 General Information About Vaccines

-Canada is expected to have enough vaccines to vaccinate all Canadians by the fall of 2021.
+Canada is expected to have enough vaccines to vaccinate all Canadians before the fall of 2021.
 Until there’s enough vaccine for everyone in Canada, initial vaccine doses will be prioritized for those at the highest risk of infection and severe disease, as well as those needed to keep society running.
 The national recommendations for these priority groups are outlined in the three stages below.
 The time at which the below priority populations will receive the vaccine may differ between provinces and territories because of differences in local disease patterns and logistics.

 - Residents and staff of congregate living settings that provide care for seniors (e.g. retirement homes)